imw-md/motep/README.md

 - Can provide configurational weight to each atomic configurations
 - Can optimize MTPs (You can optimize any force-field)
 - New python based MTP calculator
-- Switch to different radial basis type then chebyshev
+- Switch to different radial basis type other then chebyshev such as Legendre/Cubic-spline/B-spline

 ````